Real Milk Paint Color Mixing combinations

 Turn 56 colors into hundreds!
 With this handy milk paint mixing guide, you can create your own custom colors using Real Milk Paint.
 Learn more about our Real Milk Paints or view our pre-mixed paint colors here.

-NOTE: The color mixing guides below are for reference only.
-Please test colors before applying them to your final project.
+NOTE: The color mixing chart below are for reference only.
+Please test primary colors and secondary colors before applying them to your final project.

 The best way to create your own custom milk paint color is to mixed the milk paint powders together before adding water.
 By doing this, you can easily measure and record the amounts used for future reference.
 The guide uses “parts” so that any amount of powder can be used for mixing.
 For example, if the guide says 3:7 it is communicating that the ratio is 3 parts of one color and 7 parts of another.
 A “part” could be any measurement amount.
 It could be 3 tbsp: 7 tbsp or 3 cups: 7 cups.